zhiyuanMA/zhiyuanMA.github.io/_posts/2016-07-21-java-8-sort-excp.md

 ---
 layout:     post
-title:      An Exception in Java 8
+title:      An Exception in Java 8 Sort Method
 categories: Java
 ---

 Java 8 is amazing!
-So I transfer all my works to new version of Java, and persuade my workmates to do the same work.
+So I transfer all my works to the new version of Java, and persuade my workmates to do the same work.

 `But we received an exception when ran the test code, OMG`